Ann Sabina: Awards

 Sabina was the recipient of The International Centre for Diffraction Data (ICDD) award in 2016 and was nominated for the same award in 2002.
 In 1977, Sabina received the Queen's Silver Jubilee Medal, recognizing her actions in the scientific community.
-In 1994, she received the Leonard G. Berry Medal from the Mineralogical Association of Canada.
+In 1994, she received the Berry Medal from the Mineralogical Association of Canada.
 The medal is awarded every year to a successful service to the Mineralogical Association of Canada in a selected role.
 Sabina was a treasurer at this society for more than 25 years.
 The Mineralogical Association of Canada also established the "Ann Sabina Award" in her honor.
 The Mineralogical Association of Canada decides on the greatest collection that is self-collected and displayed at the annual show competition, who receives this award.
 In 2009, Sabina was acknowledged for her excellent mineralogy contributions in Canada and received the “Elsa and László Horváth Prize” award from the Club de minéralogie de Montréal.